 Capital assets used in governmental activities are not current financial resources and, therefore, are not reported in the governmental funds.
-In the governmental funds, debt service expenditures prepaid by year-end are not recognized as expenditures until the 209,635 are due and payable; however, in the governmental activities those payments are recognized as interest expenses and reductions of the long-term liabilities when paid.
-Long-term liabilities are not due and payable in the current period and, therefore, are not reported in the governmental funds.
-(3,200) (136,971) Net position of governmental activities \$ 271,964
+In the governmental funds, debt service expenditures prepaid by year-end are not recognized as expenditures until 181,546 they are due and payable; however, in the governmental activities those payments are recognized as reductions of the long-term liabilities when paid.
+Long-term liabilities are not due and payable in the current period and, therefore, are not reported in the (3,200) governmental funds.
+This amount is the outstanding capital lease payable.
+(112,781) Net position of governmental activities \$ 6,713,169

-STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE SIX MONTHS ENDED DECEMBER 31, 2017
+STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE YEAR ENDED DECEMBER 31, 2018